ahmadimran8177/quadruped_robot/README.md

 ## Acknowledgments

-- Inspired by various open-source robotics projects and research papers
 - Thanks to the Arduino and ESP32 communities
+- Inspired by various open-source robotics projects and research papers (One of the research paper is present in assets dir)

 ## Project Status